 Back in Kampot, we made a quick pit stop off at a little house on the side of the road for Lee to order cakes – 130 of them to be exact.
 This was the last place in Kampot, he explained, that made them in the traditional way, passed down by her grandmother.

-Wrapped in a special type of palm frond that grows around the brackish waters of the river, coconut and sesame seeds are placed inside with sugar and other unidentified ingredients, then grilled.
+Wrapped in a special type of palm frond that grows around the brackish waters of the river, coconut and sesame seeds are placed inside with sugar and then grilled.
 The result is a slightly sticky, sweet, flattened pancake reminiscent of a coconut macaroon but SO much more.
 We stood in her driveway and devoured every delightful bite, not hesitating to lick any small remains off of our fingers.

 Piling back into the car, we started the drive up to a spot on the nearby river that’s popular for locals to hang out and swim.
 When entering, we paid a small fee of a few dollars and Lee asked what it was for.
 “Nothing,” the guard laughed.
 “So what am I paying for then,” Lee said jovially and they both roared into laughter.
 It was a bit infectious, Joe and I were giggling in the back seat long before Lee translated it for us.
 Turns out, the guards were right.
 The spot was nothing except a few stalls selling tourist food, so we took a few pictures and headed out.